ZhaiLab-SUSTech/snuupy/README.md

 # Acknowledge
 This pipeline was inspired by Sicelore

-Function calculateMultilayerConnectivitiesMat is inspired by scLAPA
+Function multilayerClustering is inspired by scLAPA